-- You can choose who gets notified and when, for alarms at your school.
+- You can choose who gets notified and when for alarms at your school.
 This can be tailored to certain times and types of alarms.
-For example, you wish to be notified for alarms only before 8pm and for a security provider to be advised after, or only be notified for fire alarms and security be notified for intruder alarms. - For the safety of staff, all school are encouraged to engage a security provider to response to intruder alarms.
+For example, you may wish to be notified for alarms only before 8pm and security be advised after, or only be notified for fire alarms and security be notified for intruder alarms. - For the safety of staff, all schools are encouraged to engage a security provider to respond to intruder alarms.
 This will mean a cost to the school, but will ensure an immediate response, and avoid any risk to staff from being the first in attendance.
-You can arrange a security provider through Protective Services, who will manage quality assurance of the provider on your behalf, or you can arrange one independently.
-If you arrange a provider independently, ensure the company and employees have the required security licences. - If your school has an established arrangement with a security provider for patrols, they can be allocated as the first contact, not only for alarm response, but also minor incident and to provide approval for make-safe repairs after-hours. - For any major events, such as a major fire, the principal will be notified regardless of the normal response process.
+You can arrange a security provider through Protective Services, who will manage quality assurance of the provider on your behalf, or arrange one independently.
+If you arrange a provider independently, ensure the company and employees have the required security licenses.

+- If your school has an established arrangement with a security provider for patrols, they can be allocated as the first contact, not only for alarm response but also minor incidents and approval for make-safe repairs after-hours. - For any major events, such as a major fire, the principal will be notified regardless of the normal response process.

-For more information, contact your School security advisor or Disaster, Emergency and School Security at
+For more information, contact your School Security Advisor (DoE employees only) or Emergency & School Security at ISB.EmergencySecurity@qed.qld.gov.au.

-ISD.EmergencySecurity@ged.gld.gov.au.
+Page 5 of 5